ometecuhtli2001/mssqlDBcopy/mssqlDBcopy/README.md

 This is what the command does, step by step:
 1. take a backup of the PIPES database on PRODSQL and put it in c:\temp on PRODSQL
 1. copy the resulting BAK file from PRODSQL to a folder on the SAN
-1. the PIPES_TEST database on DEVSQL is set to single-user mode and dropped
+1. the PIPES_TEST database on DEVSQL is set to single-user mode and dropped, and the database's backup history is cleared (the reasoning here is the previous backups don't really matter if the database is being replaced)
 1. DEVSQLA restores the backup file from the SAN
 1. a pre-configured set of permissions is applied to the newly-updated database
 1. finally the BAK files (the one on PRODSQL in c:\temp and the one in \\\\storage\User\dba) are all deleted